micouy/kn/README.md

-# `se` - cd by matching slices of path
+# `se` - navigate by matching slices of path

 `se` is an alternative to `cd`.
 It matches args against each file's path's components in order.
 It doesn't track frecency or any other statistics.

-For now it only prints the generated regular expressions and found files/dirs.

 # Installation

+The project is in it's alpha stage.
+For now it only works with `fish` shell.
+To install, follow the instructions:

 `git clone https://github.com/micouy/se.git`

 `cd se`

-Then you can use unstable options to specify where to put the binary.
+Put the binary in a folder that is in `PATH` so that it can be accessed by the script:

 `cargo build -Z unstable-options --out-dir DESTINATION --release`

+Put this line in your `config.fish`:

+`_se init fish | source`

+After launching a new fish instance or reloading the config with `source YOUR_FISH_CONFIG_PATH` you'll be able to use the `se` command.

 # Example